-If you've read our primer on what Skype is and how it works, you know that you'll mostly be using Skype not through its website, but through its desktop program or mobile application.
-However, these still make use of the Internet in order to work, so you may have some questions about how safe and secure Skype really is.
+If you've read our primer on how Skype works, you know that you'll mostly be using Skype not through its website, but through its desktop program or mobile application.
+However, these still make use of the Internet in order to work, so you may have some questions about how safe and secure it really is.
 In this article, we'll discuss a few things that Skype does to help its users stay safe, private, and secure.
 We'll also outline a few things that you can do to maintain your safety and privacy while using Skype.

 Skype is fairly private.
-You are in control of how much information you reveal about yourself on Skype.
-You can also decide who on Skype can or cannot add you as a contact, or communicate with you over Skype in any way.
-However, most people can at least find you on Skype if they know your Skype name or email address.
+You are in control of how much information you reveal about yourself.
+You can also decide who can or cannot add you as a contact, or communicate with you over Skype in any way.
+However, most people can at least find you if they know your Skype name or email address.

 Skype is indeed secure.
 It monitors users' activities to make sure they are who they say they are, and encrypts communications so that unauthorized parties can't eavesdrop on conversations.
-It also has secure payment systems in place, so you can safely use and store your credit card details on Skype.
+It also has secure payment systems in place, so you can safely use and store your credit card details.

 Skype is quite safe to use, as long as you take proper precautions against potential threats.
-For example, if someone suspicious on Skype tries to contact you, you can block them.
-You can even set Skype up to block all users not in your contacts list from communicating with you over Skype in any way.
+For example, if someone suspicious tries to contact you, you can block them.
+You can even set it up to block all users not in your contacts list from communicating with you over Skype in any way.

-To be on the safe side, only use Skype to communicate with people whom you know well or trust, particularly those whom you've met outside of Skype.
-Sometimes, this requires vigilance on your part, while at other times, certain settings on Skype can help you out.
+To be on the safe side, only use the software to communicate with people whom you know well or trust, particularly those whom you've met outside of Skype.
+Sometimes, this requires vigilance on your part, while at other times, certain settings can help you out.
 Here are five other suggestions for how to stay safe while using Skype.

 The most basic way to stay safe on Skype is to lock your account with a strong password, so that nobody else can access your account and use Skype while pretending to be you.
 Use a password that is of significant length and consists of a combination of at least two of letters, numbers, and/or symbols.
 Also make it something that you'll remember, but not easily guessable.
 For example, "baseball" is not a good password, but "b@$e8a77" is a significantly better password.